What is an IRS Tax Lien? How and Why the IRS Files Them

 - The IRS sent a notice to demand payment.

-- You did not pay the debt in full within 10 days after you were notified about the tax liability
+- You did not pay the debt in full within ten days after the IRS notified you of tax liability.

 Property Subject to Tax Liens

 A federal tax lien attaches to all property owned by the taxpayer as well as all property rights.
 That includes tangible as well as intangible property.
 It also consists of all future purchases and gifts you receive after the IRS files the lien.

 Here are some common types of assets affected by tax liens: